Cap-go/tutorials/src/content/plugins-tutorials/capacitor-androidrestrictedinfo.md

 ---
+title: Using capacitor-plugin-gbvp-android-restricted-info package
-"title": "Using capacitor-plugin-gbvp-android-restricted-info package", "description": "This tutorial will guide you through the process of using the capacitor-plugin-gbvp-android-restricted-info package to handle information restriction in Android applications.", "created_at": "2023-10-11",
+description: This tutorial will guide you through the process of using the capacitor-plugin-gbvp-android-restricted-info package to handle information restriction in Android applications.
-"published": true,
-"slug": "capacitor-androidrestrictedinfo"
+created_at: 2023-10-11
+published: true
+slug: capacitor-androidrestrictedinfo
 ---

 ## Getting Started with capacitor-plugin-gbvp-android-restricted-info